day8/re-frame/docs/CodeWalkthrough.md

 Notice how it does BOTH a `subscribe` to obtain the current value AND a `dispatch` to say when it has changed.

-It is very common for view functions to run event-dispatching functions.
+It is very common for view functions to render event-dispatching functions into the DOM.
-The user's interaction with the UI is usually the largest source of events.
+The user's interaction with the UI is usually a large source of events.

+Notice also how we use `@` in front of `subscribe` to obtain the value out of the subscription.
+It is almost as if the subscription is an atom holding a value (which can change over time).

-And then a `view` function to bring the others together, which contains no subscriptions or dispatching of its own:
+And then there's a `view` function to arranges the other view functions, but which contains no subscriptions or dispatching of its own:
 ```clj
 (defn ui